WXDU: 1974 – WDUR/WDUK

 WDUR received constant trouble from the old transmission system.
 The station's small budget prevented them from buying any new equipment, and the old system had been allowed to deteriorate.
 Only a few dorms could receive an acceptable signal.
 Station engineers spent much of their time repairing the old transmission wires, only to have them go out again before too long.

 WDUR's fortunes brightened during the 1975–76 school year when the station officially became a student activity, and began receiving funding from the Associated Students of Duke University (ASDU).
 Reception was improved, and the station set up a direct line to the CI.
 The station grew, and developed into a tight Top 40 format.
 "Duke Radio 16", as it was called, then added progressive rock and jazz shows, and a juke box named "Otto", which automatically played singles at night, keeping the station on the air 24 hours a day.
 Otto would insert taped messages to identify the station at regular intervals.
 This sort of operation was legal because of WDUR's carrier-current status; a regular broadcast station could not operate automatically under the law.

-During the summer of 1977, a local commercial station petitioned the FCC for the call letters WDUR.
+During the summer of 1977, a local commercial station petitioned the Federal Communications Commission (FCC) for the call letters WDUR.
 Since a carrier current station is unlicensed, and actually makes up its own call letters, the FCC granted the commercial station's request.
 The Duke station became WDUK.

 While all this was happening, WDBS continued to pile up a huge debt, losing much favor with the administration in the process.
 By 1978, this debt was said to be over $400,000.